CRN lab

 The CRN lab is established in 2020 and is part of the Department of Molecules and Materials (MOLMAT) at University of Twente.

 I aim to create an environment that fosters creativity and enthusiasm for science.
 My core activities center around lecturing chemistry courses (among others, systems chemistry, nanochemistry, and physical organic chemistry) and leading our research in exploring the rich dynamics of CRNs.
-Besides, I (co-)organise PhD courses at the UT and (inter)national symposia/conferences, and build a network of young researchers as board of the Young Academy Twente.
+Besides, I (co-)organise PhD courses at the UT and (inter)national symposia/conferences, and build a network of young academics as board of the Young Academy Twente.

 WE ARE